stanislav-kelemen/simple-shop/README.md

 # simple-shop

-simple shop using redux
+Simple shop using React and Redux

-check it online at https://stanislav-kelemen.github.io/simple-shop
+Check it online at https://stanislav-kelemen.github.io/simple-shop